First and foremost so that you get the best possible start for learning how to draw and paint.

 To find a place of inspiration, comfort, motivation and like-minded people.

-You will be trained by a qualified artist who has extensive skills, in teaching art, commercial illustration, graphic design.
-Martina has also acted as an art judge and was trained in realist drawing and painting.
+So that you will be trained by a qualified artist who has extensive skills, in teaching art, commercial illustration and graphic design.
 Often the smallest of information can help you to avoid a lot of trouble.

 You get free art studio space to unfold your creativity and mess, with all the necessary equipment.

 Do you refund bookings?

-We have become strict in regards to our non-refund policy and want to share with you why and what solution we have found for everyone.
+We have become strict in regards to our non-refund policy and want to share with you why: